 Shop around to find the best deal.
 Like any other type of credit, today lenders are competing for customers and you could get a better deal by banking elsewhere.

 Try to stay in credit.
 If you don’t use your overdraft then there’s nothing to pay for.
 This may mean reviewing how you manage your money, for example looking at ways to cut back, budgeting and avoiding cheque payments, which can come out at unexpected times.

 If your overdraft costs have escalated, or you just want to reduce your level of debt, then you may want to pay back your overdraft.
 You’ll need cash in the bank to repay whatever you borrowed.
 If you don’t have it then you could:

-- Transfer the balance to a credit card.
-There are some specialist money-transfer cards that allow you pay cash in to your bank to pay off your overdraft.
+Transfer the balance to a credit card.
+There are some specialist money-transfer cards that allow you to pay cash into your bank to pay off your overdraft.
 Look for a 0% card with a low transfer balance fee.
 This is especially useful if you have a large overdraft to pay off.

 An overdraft can be a useful credit facility to have.
 It’s important to be aware of the potential fees and to be confident that you won’t fail to stay within the limit and end up in a costly unauthorised overdraft as a result.

 Alex Hartley is a keen advocate of improving personal finance skills.
 She's worked at Solution Loans since 2014 and written hundreds of articles about how people can manage their money better.
 Her interest in personal finance goes way back to...Read more about Alex Hartley